xiedanghan/mangrove-coverage_diversity.slr.dike/README.md

 The code to generate the vegetation model results including vegetation colonization/growth/mortality

-Please feel free to contact me if you want to know more: xiedanghan@gmail.com or d.xie@uu.nl
+Please feel free to contact me if you need further information: xiedanghan@gmail.com or d.xie@uu.nl